 From where do they hail?

-Maybe from the corridors of memory or direct from my soul.
+The corridors of memory, or direct from the soul?

-For whom do I cry, for me or for you, and why?
+Why do I cry, for me or for you?

 It seems I have no will.
-I do not want to cry,
+It pains to cry,

 Yet my eyes, my heart, my soul, are authentically bound,

-I wonder if tears leak my essence that thirstily drunk on our relation.
+I wonder, tears leak essence that thirstily drunk on our relation.

 They do not wash away, but reveal.